wnbo9/DAP-S/simulation/README.md

 ## Simulation with normal distribution

-To evaluate the performance of DAP-PIR, we conduct a simulation study with a normal distribution for the genotype data.
-Specifically, we consider a scenario with n=500 individuals and p=10 SNPs to relive the computational burden of exact computation of the posterior.
+To evaluate the performance of DAP-S, we conduct a simulation study with a normal distribution for the genotype data.
+Specifically, we consider a scenario with n=500 individuals and p=15 SNPs to relive the computational burden of exact computation of the posterior.
 Each SNP $g_{ij}$ is generated independently from a standard normal distribution.
 We randomly select one to five variants and specify them as causal variants with the setting:

 $$
 g_{ij} \sim N(0,1),
 $$

 $$
-y_i = \sum_{j=1}^{10} \beta_j g_{ij} + \epsilon_i,
+y_i = \sum_{j=1}^{15} \beta_j g_{ij} + \epsilon_i,
 $$

 $$